AlloSphere-Research-Group/AlloGain/README.md

 ### Build Instruction
 * Download JUCE and unzip.
-* Start Introjucer and select "Open Existing Porject"
+* Start Projucer and select "Open Existing Project"
 * Open AlloGain.jucer
 * Go to the "Config" tab
 * Configure the path of the JUCE modules (Should point to where JUCE was unzipped)